-Computer Systems Analysts champion IT solutions to drive business goals.
+Computer Systems Analysts manage IT solutions to drive business goals.

 Computer systems analysts are the “big picture” thinkers in IT.
-Armed with an understanding of both business and technology, these professionals analyze an organization's current computer systems & procedures, and recommend strategic changes to increase productivity, reduce costs and accomplish other organizational objectives.
-Most systems analysts are skilled developers who design and program computer systems updates personally or lead the development team in a hands-on capacity, while other analysts without a programming background will liaise with the software development department to implement changes.
+Armed with an understanding of both business and technology, these professionals analyze an organization's current computer systems & procedures, and recommend strategic changes to increase productivity, reduce costs and accomplish other business goals.
+Many systems analysts are skilled developers who design and code computer systems updates personally or lead the development team in a hands-on capacity, while other analysts without a programming background will liaise with software developers to implement changes.

-The computer systems analyst's prime directive is to maximize the return on investment (ROI) of an organization’s IT budget.
-Mission-critical activities include monitoring computer system performance, finding and procuring new technologies based on comprehensive cost-benefit analyses, designing and developing new computer systems, and working closely with end-users to optimize performance and troubleshoot problems post-implementation.
+The systems analyst's prime directive is to maximize the return on investment (ROI) of an organization’s IT spend.
+Mission-critical activities include monitoring computer system performance, finding and procuring new technologies based on cost-benefit analyses, designing and developing new computer systems, and working closely with users to optimize performance and troubleshoot problems post-implementation.

-With a growth projection of 25% from 2012 to 2022 (over 125K new jobs) computer systems analysts have earned thier spot among the nation's fastest growing IT occupations.
 Universities and private computer schools offer a range of systems analyst training and degree programs.
-Compare the top-rated computer systems analyst training programs in the U.S., Canada and online below.
+Compare the top-rated systems analyst training programs online and in your area below.

 a.k.a.
 IT Systems Analyst | Business Systems Analyst | Computer Information Systems Analyst (CISA) | SysAnalyst